vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 **To create the OTU_taxonomy file to use in downstream analysis (see Statistical analysis):**
-- Export it as READnAME_TO_taxonPathKPCOFGS / ASSIGNED
+- Export it as ReadName_to_taxonPathKPCOFGS / ASSIGNED
 - Import it into excel and remove the columns with the percentage *No need in the last version of MEGAN
 - The unknowns were giving problems.
 Edited the excel to get rid of them and replace them for the taxon known
 - The ASVs not assigned have to be set as 'd_unassigned' because is not working otherwise